Transparency: Motivations and Challenges: Acknowledgements

 \section{Acknowledgements}

-The author thanks Frank Kelly for pointing out the Braess' paradox example and related intuition; thanks Vasco Carvalho, Stephen Cave, Jon Crowcroft, David Fohrman, Yarin Gal, Adria Gascon, Zoubin Ghahramani, Sanjeev Goyal, Krishna P. Gummadi, Dylan Hadfield-Menell, Bill Janeway, Frank Kelly, Aryeh Kontorovich and Neil Lawrence for helpful discussions; and thanks the anonymous reviewers for many helpful comments.
-The author acknowledges support by the Alan Turing Institute under EPSRC grant EP/N510129/1, and by the Leverhulme Trust via the CFI.
+This article is an extended version of \cite{orig_chall}.
+The author thanks Frank Kelly for pointing out the Braess' paradox example and related intuition; and thanks Vasco Carvalho, Stephen Cave, Jon Crowcroft, David Fohrman, Yarin Gal, Adria Gascon, Zoubin Ghahramani, Sanjeev Goyal, Krishna P. Gummadi, Dylan Hadfield-Menell, Bill Janeway, Frank Kelly, Aryeh Kontorovich, Neil Lawrence, Barney Pell and Mark Rowland for helpful discussions; and thanks anonymous reviewers for helpful comments.
+The author acknowledges support from the David MacKay Newton research fellowship at Darwin College, The Alan Turing Institute under EPSRC grant EP/N510129/1 \& TU/B/000074, and the Leverhulme Trust via the CFI.